KQLO: Catholic radio and Radio Universal

 In 1996, Doug Sherman, a building contractor from Tahoe City, California, was driving from Reno to Vermont to visit his son in college.
 He was struck by the fact that, though he could tune in up to four or five Protestant Christian radio stations at a time on the trip, he could not find a Catholic radio station anywhere.
 Inspired, he set out to put a Catholic radio station on the air.
 The Thomas Aquinas School, which he directed, purchased KIRS for $165,000 in late 1996.
 The call letters were changed to KIHM on January 2, 1997, when the station went on the air.
 It was the first affiliate station to use radio programming from EWTN.

 The radio ministry grew in early 1999.
 As KIHM set out to expand and began its transformation into Immaculate Heart Radio, it also sought a stronger signal in the Reno area.
 It got that when it swapped frequencies with Universal Broadcasting-owned KQLO (920 AM), which had been a Spanish-language outlet since 1995.
 Immaculate Heart bought the 920 facility and moved its programming there; Universal leased the 1590 frequency from the Thomas Aquinas School, with the option to buy.
 This option was exercised four years later when Universal purchased KQLO outright from Immaculate Heart Radio.

 Bankruptcy, Jireh sale and closure

 Radio Universal moved its studios to Reno's Park Lane Mall in October 2005; Universal owner Bart Liriano Chávez also owned a record store at the mall.
 However, soon after, the station's finances deteriorated.
 In March 2007, Universal filed for bankruptcy protection, listing assets of less than $10,000 but $40,000 in debts to the Internal Revenue Service and $6,000 to performing rights organization Broadcast Music, Inc. The Chapter 11 proceeding was converted to Chapter 7 in late 2008.
-The station was sold to Jireh Media; the FCC fined bankruptcy trustee Anabelle Savage $4,000 for an unauthorized transfer of control in connection with a lease deal.
+The station was sold to Jireh Media; the Federal Communications Commission (FCC) fined bankruptcy trustee Anabelle Savage $4,000 for an unauthorized transfer of control in connection with a lease deal.